jetaggart/light-haskell/README.md

+# Status

+**Due to the lack of progress on LightTable, I'm no longer maintaining this plugin.
+Feel free to fork if you'd like to continue work.**

 Haskell plugin for LightTable
 ===

-**Status**: Due to the lack of progress on LightTable, I'm no longer maintaining this plugin.
-Feel free to fork if you'd like to continue work.

 Currently it supports:
 * Hoogling via `ctrl-shift-d` and selecting hsh (default)